-Ideological differences regarding the role of local taxation have resulted in citizens of each state shouldering dramatically different tax burdens.
-This, of course, begs the question of whether people in high-tax states benefit from correspondingly superior government services or if low-tax states are more efficient.
+Federal taxes and support are only part of the story, though.
+Different states have dramatically different tax burdens.
+This begs the question of whether people in high-tax states receive superior government services.
+Likewise, are low-tax states more efficient or do they receive low-quality services?
 In short, where do taxpayers get the most and least bang for their buck?

-Overall Government Services Rank
+‘Overall Government Services’ Rank

 Detailed Breakdown by State

-Overall Gov Services Rank
+Overall Gov’t.
+Services Rank

 - How can state and local governments use tax revenue more efficiently?